This column discusses what President Obama will focus on in his State of the Union Address.

 Traditionally State of the Union addresses run for “45 minutes to 60 minutes” according to Anthony Popiel and Charles McLean, Federal Executive Fellows at the Brookings Institution .
 However, these two authors suggest an alternative by urging the President to make a smaller speech which focuses on three main issues.

 It is obvious that the primary focus of this speech will be on the staggering economy.
-Obama knows that an extremely small number of Americans are aware of the small problems he had in the White House, such as numerous candidates he selected for various jobs who have been forced by various scandals to withdraw from their positions.
+The President knows that few Americans are aware of the small problems such as the withdrawal of some of his nominees due to various scandals.

-The only major defeat that most Americans recognize is that of the health care bill, which for all practical purposes, is dead as it stands.
-Expect Mr. Obama to speak about comprises on this issue as it is obvious that there are no other options remaining.
-He will, naturally mention and reassure Americans on national security issues due to the attempted plane bombing, while vowing to continue the fight in Afghanistan.
+The President will naturally mention and reassure Americans on national security issues due to the attempted plane bombing, while vowing to continue the fight in Afghanistan.
 According to Tony Romm of The Hill’s, White House Press Secretary Robert Gibbs has also mentioned that the President would touch on issues of immigration and the Federal Debt .

-At the end of the day, these examples can bring about warm feelings and fuzzy memories, but the magic of his silver tongue will wear off soon enough.
+At the end of the day, these examples can bring about warm feelings and fuzzy memories, but the magic of the President’s speech will wear off soon enough.
 The one thing that will determine whether Mr. Obama will be seen as Hoover or Roosevelt is simply this, the positive or negative numbers in regards to the economy, and not the number or quality of the words he uses tonight.

 Popiel, Anthony, and Charles McLean.
 “Keep it Simple, Mr. President: Advice for the State of the Union Address.”
 (2010): n. pag.
 Web.
 27 Jan 2010. <http://www.brookings.edu/opinions/2010/0126_obama_recommendations_popiel_mclean.as px? utm_source=feedburner&utm_medium=feed&utm_campaign=Feed %3A+BrookingsRSS %2Fseries %2Fup_front+%28Brookings%3A+Series+- +Up+Front %29&utm_content=Google+Reader>.
 Brookings Institution